Intercity Express Programme, United Kingdom

 Polarteknik designs and supplies fire barrier gangway door systems...

-Weighwell Engineering Ltd - Train Weighing Systems
+Weighwell Engineering Ltd - Static and In-Motion Train Weighing Systems

 Using weighing engineering experience, Barnsley based manufacturer...